stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 There are times when you will want to hook into the Stormpath Spring Security Integration at a deeper level.
 Or, perhaps you have a scenario where you are already extending a class from another library and do not have the option of extending ``StormpathWebSecurityConfigurerAdapter``.

 In these situations, your ``@Configuration`` class can interact with the ``StormpathWebSecurityConfigurer`` directly.

+Let's say that we want to set it up so that only authenticated users can get to ``/restrcited`` and that unauthenticated users can get anywhere else in our application.

-Take a look what this looks like:
+Take a look what this looks like when not extending ``StormpathWebSecurityConfigurer``:

 .. code-block:: java
     :linenos: